 1 Consult your advisor, the Advising Center or Student Success Center for appropriate courses.
-Humanities electives must be from two different disciplines.
-Social and Behavioral Science electives must be from two different disciplines.

 HEALTH PROMOTION PREPARATION FOR TRANSFER

 This Arts and Science transfer pattern is designed for students interested in transferring to Frostburg State University to major in Exercise and Sport Science with a concentration in Health Promotion.
 This transfer pattern is part of a collaboration among Allegany College of Maryland, Frostburg State University, and West Virginia University.
 Each institution provides a part of the education process.
 The courses offered at Allegany College of Maryland parallel the required courses in the first two years at Frostburg State University.
 These courses provide a solid foundation of the knowledge and skills necessary to successfully continue the education process at Frostburg State University.